 Increasingly, it has become difficult for office managers to just cope with the demanding task of buying office chairs.
 This is simply because:

-- a.
-They are now responsible for the comfort levels of everyone in the office.
+- They are now responsible for the comfort levels of everyone in the office.

-- b.
-This will require a significant amount of cost planning.
+- This will require a significant amount of cost planning.

-- c.
-There are just so many options and combinations of chairs available, to choose from!
+- There are just so many options and combinations of chairs available, to choose from!

 Do you know why McKinsey, BCG and Bain are so reputed among the Fortune 500 companies?
 Because they make their problems go away.
 Businesses inherently are dealing with problems and people love people who can come up with solutions.

 Hence, the first thing you should do to ensure you buy ergonomic office chairs the right way – is to map out all the problems your colleagues, team members and even supervisors are facing with their existing set of furniture.